Save big (up to $1,875) on small business tools with our free membership, business.com+

 If you’re depending on an MBA to separate you from the pack of quality job seekers, you’re taking a risk.
 You need something other than the degree to differentiate you from your peers.
 Further, many educators feel that because of the wide variety of MBA programs that exist today, the quality of the coursework has declined.
 Some also believe students are not receiving the education and business skills necessary to get a high-caliber job after graduation.
 To some, today’s students are not as well educated as MBA graduates in years past and aren’t as distinguished.

-“There is a huge gap between what they learn in business schools and what the industry needs,” said Suresh Chitturi, vice chairman and managing director of Srinivasa Hatcheries, who earned an MBA from Emory University in 1998.
+“There is a huge gap between what they learn in business schools and what the industry needs,” said Suresh Chitturi, vice chairman and managing director of Srinivasa Farms, who earned an MBA from Emory University in 1998.
 “Quite a few of them are out of sync with reality, get fascinated by an MBA degree and think that they’re something special, which they’re not.”

-Rise of specialized M.S. programs
+Competition from specialized M.S. programs

 Beyond competition among students, the MBA has its own academic competitor: the Master of Science.
 Many schools offer specialized M.S. programs in areas like finance, accounting and medical management.
 Earning an M.S. usually costs less than an MBA and takes only one year.